Foods That Make Your Metabolism Faster And Lose Weight Quickly

 Some More Foods That Make Your Metabolism Faster

-Protein content: 2 g per half avocado
+Value for protein: 2 g per half avocado

-Protein content: 9-10 g per 1 cup
+Protein: 9-10 g per 1 cup

-Protein content: About 7 g per ounce
+Protein content: Approximately 7 g per ounce

 Protein content: 15 g per 1/2 cup

-Protein content: 7-9 g per 1/2 cup (cooked)
+Protein content (cooked): 7-9 g per 1/2 cup.

-Protein content: 9 g per 1/2 cup
+Content of proteins: 9 g per 1/2 cup

 Protein content: 18 g per 6 oz

-Protein content: 4-6 g per 2 Tbsp
+Volume of proteins: 4-6 g per 2 Tbsp

-Protein content: 24 g per oz
+Protein content: 24 g / oz.

-Protein content: 5 g per 1 cup (cooked)
+Protein content: 5 g per 1 cup.

-Protein content: 12 g per 3 oz
+Content of proteins: 12 g per 3 oz.

-Protein content: 28 g per 4 oz
+Protein content: 28 g per 4 oz.

-Protein content: 12 g per 2 eggs
+Protein: 12 g per 2 eggs.

 Poultry and pork

-Protein content: 28 g per 4 oz
+Content for protein: 28 g per 4 oz

 Protein content: 11 g per 3 Tbsp

-Protein content: 25 g per 1 cup
+Content of proteins: 25 g per 1 cup

-Protein content: 8 g per ounce
+Content of proteins: 8 g per ounce